 Is a first-time offender.

-A first DUI offence carries a minimum fine of $1,000 and a one-year suspension of your driver’s licence.
+A first DUI offence carries a minimum fine of $1,000 and a one-year suspension of your driver’s license.
 A second DUI offence within ten years can result in a minimum of 30 days in jail, and any subsequent DUI conviction carries a mandatory minimum of 120 days in prison.

 Is subject to Zero Tolerance laws.

 Some drivers are prohibited from having any alcohol or any amount of cannabis in their system while operating a vehicle.
-This includes drivers who hold a G1, G2, M1, or M2 licence, drivers 21 years of age or younger, and drivers of vehicles that require Commercial Vehicle Operator’s Registration (CVOR).
-Even a trace amount of alcohol or cannabis in your body could result in licence suspension and jail time upon conviction.
+This includes drivers who hold a G1, G2, M1, or M2 license, drivers 21 years of age or younger, and drivers of vehicles that require Commercial Vehicle Operator’s Registration (CVOR).
+Even a trace amount of alcohol or cannabis in your body could result in license suspension and jail time upon conviction.